krishnasharma2005/krishnasharma2005/README.md

 ## 👩‍💻 About Me

-I am a second-year Computer Science Engineering student specializing in **Artificial Intelligence and Machine Learning**, alongside a **B.Sc. in Data Science from IIT Madras**.
+I am a third-year Computer Science Engineering student specializing in **Artificial Intelligence and Machine Learning**, alongside a **B.Sc. in Data Science from IIT Madras**.
 I enjoy building **end-to-end technical systems** that combine strong theoretical foundations with real-world applicability—ranging from AI-driven analysis tools to real-time systems and secure software platforms.

 My interests lie at the intersection of:
 - Artificial Intelligence & Machine Learning